likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 #### Create the sync-user

 Create the sync user.
-This is a system RGW user that will be used by both clusters to connect to each other so they can sync the data between them
+This is a system RGW user that will be used by both clusters to connect to each other so data can be synced between them.
 ```
 radosgw-admin --cluster dc1 user create --uid=${SYNC_USER} --display-name="Synchronization User" --access-key=${ACCESS_KEY} --secret=${SECRET_KEY} --system
 {